Skip to Content

 dropbox-connector/target/jitterbit-connector-dropbox-1.0.0.jar

-The completed connector can now be installed on a Private Agent.
-(For details on installing agents, see System Requirements for Private Agents).
+The completed connector can now be installed on a private agent.
+(For details on installing agents, see System requirements for private agents).

 For the agent to find the connector, the connector JAR needs to be placed in the agent’s connectors directory.
 Typically, that is located at: